vqrca/vqrca/README.md

 ### Hello World! 👋

-:dna: :petri_dish: I'm a Biologist and I have a Ph.D. in Biotechnology, with doctoral research studies focused on comparative genomics and functional analysis.
-So, I have Broad experience in the molecular biology area, including: culture of microorganisms, cloning, synthetic biology and sequencing by synthesis.
-Besides that, I'm truly passionate about Data...
+:dna: :petri_dish: I'm a Biologist and I have a Ph.D. in Biotechnology, with doctoral research studies focused on comparative genomics and functional analysis. n a nutshell, I have a broad experience in the molecular biology area, including: culture of microorganisms, cloning, synthetic biology and sequencing by synthesis.
+Besides that, I'm also truly passionate about Data...

-🌱 Currently, I'm learning Data Science!
+🌱 So, currently I'm learning Data Science

   My Hard skills: Python, Statistics, Data Visualization, SQL Database/coding and Machine Learning :computer: :snake: :chart_with_upwards_trend:

-  My Soft skills: Intellectual curiosity, Critical thinking, Communication and Teamwork :thought_balloon: :woman_technologist:
+  My Soft skills: Intellectual curiosity, Critical thinking, Storytelling, Communication and Teamwork :thought_balloon: :woman_technologist:

 📫 How to reach me: